Phuple/skript-addon-tutorial/README.md

 # How to Make a Skript Addon

-This tutorial assumes you know the basics of Java and already know how to make a JavaPlugin.
+## Preface:
-Note: I just made this, so I don't have much included yet, only basic basic stuff.
+This tutorial assumes you are knowledgable in java, and already know to to setup a minecraft plugin.

 ## Setting up the addon

 ### Maven
-You will need to add this repository:
+You will need to add the SkriptLang api to your maven file via the Skript Repository
 ```xml
 <repository>
     <id>skript-releases</id>